 On June 23, 2015, the Audit Committee of the Company authorized management to enter into a revolving credit facility with Cantor of up to \$150 million in aggregate principal amount pursuant to which Cantor or BGC would be entitled to borrow funds from each other from time to time.
 The outstanding balances would bear interest at the higher of the borrower's or the lender's short-term borrowing rate then in effect, plus 1%.
 On October 1, 2015, the Company borrowed \$100.0 million under this facility (the "Cantor Loan").
 The Company did not have any interest expense related to the Cantor Loan for the year ended December 31, 2016.

 The Company recorded interest expense related to the Cantor Loan of \$0.8 million for the year ended December 31, 2015.
+The Cantor Loan was repaid on December 31, 2015.
 As of December 31, 2016, there were no borrowings outstanding under this facility.